vnigade/ECO-pytorch/README.md

 * configurations explained in "opts.py"

 #### TODO
-1. ECO Full
-2. Trained models on other datasets
+1. Trained models on other datasets

 #### Citation